Probst1nator/LLM-Classroom/README.md

 ## 📜 License

-GNU General Public License - see LICENSE file for details.
+The MIT License - see LICENSE file for details.